-Important: This entry has to go into the "lui.ini", not into the "hub.ini".
+Important: The entries above must go into the lui.ini, not into the hub.ini.

-• If the Maestro Tracker component's server has a local host name or port that is different from the external name, set the external host name and/or port in the "Tracking URL" settings in the Administration Hub.
-Please see Section 7.1 Setting the Default Tracking URL for more details.
+• If the Maestro Tracker component's server has an external host name or HTTP port that is different from the internal name/port, set the external host name and/or port in the "Tracking URL" settings in the Administration Hub.
+Please see Section 7.3 Setting the Default Tracking URL for more details.